euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 We will address cross-platform support when JyNI has reached a sufficiently stable state on our development platform.
 At least we require rough solutions for the remaining gaps.
-Ideally, we focus on cross-platform support when JyNI is capable of running NumPy.
+Ideally, we focus on cross-platform support once JyNI is capable of running NumPy.

 New-style classes